Phobos-developers/Phobos/docs/Fixed-or-Improved-Logics.md

 - Weapons fired by EMPulse superweapons without `EMPulse.TargetSelf=true` *(Ares feature)* can now create radiation.
 - Setting `RadarInvisible` to true on TerrainTypes now hides them from minimap display.
 - Mind control indicator animations will now correctly restore on mind controlled objects when uncloaked.
-- Fixed bug that restored cyborg legs when the soldier leave transports.
+- Fixed the bug that restored cyborg legs when the soldier left transport.
 - Animations from Warhead `AnimList` & `SplashList` etc. as well as animations created through map trigger `41 Play Anim At` now have the appropriate house set as owner of the animation by default.
 - Nuke carrier & payload weapons now respect `Bright` setting on the weapons always when appropriate (previously only payload did and only if Superweapon had `Nuke.SiloLaunch=false` *(Ares feature)*).
 - Self-healing pips from `InfantryGainSelfHeal` & `UnitsGainSelfHeal` now respect unit's `PixelSelectionBracketDelta` like health bar pips do.